Programme structure

 Academic | Clinical | Research | Development | Assessment

 The fundamental structure of the Programme is a hybrid of day-release teaching, mini-teaching blocks (usually one or two weeks duration) and clinical placements.
-During the first year, trainees attend a seven-week introductory block consisting of academic teaching and clinical skills training.
+During the first year, trainees attend an eight-week introductory block consisting of academic teaching and clinical skills training.
 This is usually followed by two 5-month placements focusing on core skills and individual work, separated by a two-week mini-block.
 However, some year-long placements are available.
 In the first year, trainees attend the University for between one and three days per week during term-time.
 In subsequent years, trainees attend the University for one day each week, with the remaining four days being for clinical work (three) and private study (one).
 The second year consists of two 5-month placements, whilst the final year consists of two 5-month placements with some choice of specialisms (in conjunction with learning needs and competency development) and which may be combined as one or two year-long placements.
 Each placement, except the final one, is preceded by a mini teaching block, designed to prepare trainees for the following placement.

 Academic